 50 (reward also includes two lower level rewards)

 10 (reward also includes all other levels’ rewards)

-Remember: a great deal of variety in physical perks will make fulfillment a lot more challenging, so don’t work with greater than perhaps five separate varieties of physical perks – and even that is pushing it.
+Remember: a great deal of variety in physical perks will make fulfillment a lot more challenging, so don’t work with more than maybe four separate varieties of physical perks – and even that is pushing it.